mircealungu/Pomodoro-Box/README.md

     chmod +x ~/Dropbox/Apps/PomodoroBox/box.sh
     ```

-3. Create an alias to the script by adding the following line in your .profile.
+4. Create an alias to the script by adding the following line in your .profile.
 I like to call it `box` but you can call your command any way you like:

     ```
     alias box='~/Dropbox/Apps/PomodoroBox/box.sh'
     ```

-*.
-Repeat the steps above for all the machines you have.

 # Testing your installation

 Now you should be able to start using Pomodoro Desktop and every pomodoro that you finish will be logged into your Dropbox.
+Or if you already spent one full pomodoro during the instalation and you want to log it, you can do that with:

+    box done "Installing PomodoroBox, self-improvement"

 Once you've done a few you can see them by running:

     box list

-Or if you already spent one full pomodoro during the instalation and you want to log it, you can do that with:

-    box done "Installing PomodoroBox, self-improvement"
+For more commands, see the following section.

+# Using Pomodoro Box

+## Statistics
+To see all the pomodoros you've ever done, use
+    ```box list```

+To see how many pomodoros you've spent on a given project use
+    ```box stats```

+To see how many pomodoros and on which projects you've used today use
+    ```box today```

+## Logging
+If you want to edit some of the pomodoros you've already logged, use
+    ```pom ed```

+If you want to add a pomodoro that you just finished and you forgot to log with Pomodoro Desktop, use
+    ```pom done "name of task, project"